johnbrandborg/faker-events/README.md

 ### Starting a Stream
 Create an Event Generator and start using Live Stream.
 By default only 10 profiles are created.
-Giving large numbers can take sometime to build so becareful.
+Giving large numbers can take sometime to build.

 Set the "Events Per Minute" on the live_stream method to change the maximum allowed, but subject to system performance also.
 The default is ~60 per